 Best styling tools:

-– Best for styling edges
+– Best styling tools

-It’s the ideal tool for smoothing down those baby hairs for a sleek finish.
-With a touch of gel, the comb can be used to tease the stands into a more precise direction while the brush smooths and polishes off the look.
+A good hairstyle relies not only on good products but on good tools too and Cantu’s Edges brush & comb combo is not to be underestimated.
+It’s the ideal tool for smoothing down any left out baby hairs for a sleek finish.
+With a touch of gel or edge control, the comb end can be used to tease the strands into a more precise direction while the brush end smooths and polishes off the look.

+The Cantu double row pick is useful for detangling from root to tip in a kind-to-the-hair fashion.
 Its wide teeth make it ideal for slipping between the locs with ease whilst the double teeth design helps to add extra lift to the hair for a volumising look.
 The comb has a non-slip grip too, making it easier to get through any knots.

 About the author